gnolang/gno/docs/REVELATIONS.md

 Byzantine actors is n-2.
 How many non-Byzantine actors can successfully coordinate depends chiefly on the quality of the Focal Point.
 It doesn't matter how irrational or silly the framework is; the more people subscribe, the greater the coordination.
-Here you can introduce logic even into cosmology.
+Here you can introduce engineering into cosmology, and even and especially astrology.